 To make all of our pages consistent in style and navigation, we follow the following rules:

-- All text blocks need to be defined as a "Paragraph", a heading, or an ordered or unordered list, depending on how they are being used on the page.
-To set a format, click somewhere in the text block, and select it from the format menu for paragraphs and headers, or click the appropriate button for ordered and unordered lsts.
-The other options in the format menu should not be used.
+- All text blocks need to be defined as a heading, normal paragraph, block quote, or an ordered or unordered list, depending on how they are being used on the page.
+To set a format, click somewhere in the text block, and select it from the format menu for paragraphs and headers, or click the appropriate button for ordered and unordered lists.

-- If you are pasting text from Microsoft Word, always use the "Paste as Plain Text" button.
+- If you are pasting text from Microsoft Word, if I don't have it setup to do this automatically always use the "Paste as Plain Text" button.
 This will remove all formatting so your text will match the rest of the site.

 - Do not add blank lines to add spacing to your page.
 The spacing is built in to the styles.
 If you would like additional spacing, let me know.